BogTheMudWing/PlayerCap/README.md

 # PlayerCap
 Override the player limit!

+ > [!NOTE]
+ > This repository is mirrored to [GitHub](https://github.com/BogTheMudWing/PlayerCap) for visibility.
+Issues and pull requests should be made on [Macver Code Athenaeum](https://code.macver.org/Bog/PlayerCap).

 PlayerCap is a lightweight Bukkit plugin that allows you to change the server's player limit and MOTD in-game in real time.

 ![demo](https://github.com/Stonley890/PlayerCap/assets/79172597/92ed871f-56ee-4da3-8b5f-e259b1ea9721)